stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 brought forth.
 All this must be stopped, or Mrs. Ward would be made ill and the keeping of servants become an impossibility.

-  Mr. Ward rose at the close of the meal and started upstairs for Charles&rsquo;s laboratory.
+  Mr. Ward rose at the close of the meal and started upstairs for Charles's laboratory.
 On the third floor, however, he paused at the sounds which he heard proceeding from the now disused library of his son.
 Books were apparently being flung about and papers wildly rustled, and upon stepping to the door Mr. Ward beheld the youth within, excitedly assembling a vast armful of literary matter of every size and shape.
-Charles&rsquo;s aspect was very drawn and haggard, and he dropped his entire load with a start at the sound of his father&rsquo;s voice.
-At the elder man&rsquo;s command he sat down, and for some time listened to the admonitions he had so long deserved.
+Charles's aspect was very drawn and haggard, and he dropped his entire load with a start at the sound of his father's voice.
+At the elder man's command he sat down, and for some time listened to the admonitions he had so long deserved.
 There was no scene.
 At the end of the lecture he agreed that his father was right, and that his noises, mutterings, incantations, and chemical odours were indeed inexcusable nuisances.
 He agreed to a policy of greater quiet, though insisting on a prolongation of his extreme privacy.